-Use the proper gear and maintain a steady speed when climbing a hill.
+Maintain a steady speed when climbing a hill.
 If you lose all forward speed:

 - Keep weight uphill.

 - Apply the brakes.

 - Lock the parking brake after you are stopped.

 If you begin rolling backwards:

 - Keep weight uphill. - Never apply the rear brake while rolling backwards.
 Apply the front brake. - When fully stopped, apply the rear brake as well, and then lock the parking brake.